awillats/clinc/publish/gen/mc_pf_audio.md

 single sample[^8] so this temporal precedence clue is lost (although directionality can still be inferred in the presence of intervention).

-The following work is presented with the linear-Gaussian and contemporaneous domains as the default for simplicity and conciseness.
+The following work is presented with the linear Gaussian and contemporaneous domains as the default for simplicity and conciseness.

 !!!! - talk about the extension to time-resolvable, spiking if it ends